ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Experiments

-\textbf{Evaluation metrics.} In this paper, we evaluate the appropriateness, diversity, realism, and synchrony aspects of the generated facial reactions.
-Firstly, we use the FRD and FRC metrics proposed in \cite{song2023multiple} to assess the \textbf{appropriateness} by measuring the distance and correlations between the generated facial reactions and their most similar appropriate real facial reactions.
-Secondly, for \textbf{diversity}, we evaluate the inter-condition diversity $\text{Div}_c$, inter-frame diversity $\text{Div}_f$, and inter-sample diversity using the $\text{Div}_c$, $\text{Div}_f$ (called S-MSE metric) \cite{song2023multiple}, respectively.
-Thirdly, \textbf{realism} is measured using Fr'{e}chet Inception Distance (FID) and Fr'{e}chet Video Distance (FVD) metrics.
-Finally, we employ the Time Lagged Cross Correlation (TLCC) metric to assess the \textbf{synchrony} between each speaker behavior and the corresponding generated facial reaction.
-We provide the detailed metrics functions in supplementary material.
+In this paper, we follow \cite{song2023multiple} to evaluate four aspects (\emph{e.g.,} appropriateness, diversity, realism, and synchrony) of the generated facial reactions, and also assess the generation speed.
+Firstly, we use the Facial Reaction Correlation (\textbf{FRCorr}) metric proposed in to assess the \textbf{appropriateness} by measuring the DTW distance and correlations between the generated facial reactions and their most similar appropriate real facial reactions.

+Then, diversity is evaluated by (1) inter-condition diversity \textbf{FRDvs}: the average MSE distance between all pairs of generated reactions conditioned on different speaker behaviours ($N$ different speaker sequences) to measure diversity across speaker behaviour conditions, which is computed as:

+where $N$, $M$, and $T$ denotes the number of sequence pairs, sampling times for diverse facial reaction generation and the length of a video clip, respectively.
+(2) inter-sample diversity \textbf{FRDiv}: the average $L2$ distance between all pairs of generated reactions in response to the same speaker behaviour, which is computed as:

+and (3) inter-frame diversity \textbf{FRVar}: average variation of generated reaction frames within a clip ($T$ frames) to measure diversity within one generated facial reaction sequence, which is computed as:

+Thirdly, realism \textbf{FRRea} is measured using Fr'{e}chet Video Distance (FVD) \cite{unterthiner2018towards} metric.
+Finally, we employ the Time Lagged Cross Correlation (TLCC) metric to assess the \textbf{synchrony (FRSyn)} between speaker behaviours and the corresponding generated facial reactions.
+Please refer to \cite{song2023multiple} for the more details of these metrics.
+We utilize Frames Per Second (FPS) as a key metric to assess the generation speed of each generative model.